stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 # Project Summary

-The purpose of this project is to extract and transform US foreign immigration, demographic, and temperature data and load it into a data lake for use by a team of climate scientists who are interested in exploring the relationships between climate change, foreign travel, and the demographic composition of cities and states.
+The purpose of this project is to extract and transform US foreign immigration, demographic, and temperature data and load it into a relational database for use by a team of climate scientists who are interested in exploring the relationships between climate change, foreign air travel, and the demographic composition of cities and states.

 It's important to note that the goal of the project is to not run the analyses, but to provide the fundamental data required for them.